VaclavDedik/jboss-seam/examples/readme.txt

 5. (Optional) Build Seam by running "ant" the Seam root directory

+   WARNING: If you build an example for JBoss AS, remember to run ant clean in the "examples/${example.name}" directory before building for Tomcat.

 6. Build and deploy the example by running "ant tomcat.deploy" in the Seam "examples/${example.name}" directory